 Types of fatal accidents

-Sadly, there are many different types of incidents which may lead to someone passing away.
+Sadly, there are many different types of incidents that may lead to someone passing away.
 They are often caused by the negligence of another person.
 The most common ones are;

 What can I claim compensation for?

 You may be entitled to different levels of compensation depending on the circumstances surrounding the fatal accident leading to the death of your loved and the consequences resulting from it for you and your family.
 The types of compensation awarded include;